GabeStah/gremlin-chaos-monkey/advanced-tips/index.md

     --parameter-overrides UseAccessKeyForAuthentication=false EksClusterName=spinnaker-cluster
     ```

-3. This process will take 10 - 15 minutes to complete issue the following commands, which will use the AWS CLI to assign some environment variables values from the `spinnaker-managing-infrastructure-setup` stack we just created.
+3. The step above takes 10 - 15 minutes to complete, but once complete issue the following commands, which will use the AWS CLI to assign some environment variables values from the `spinnaker-managing-infrastructure-setup` stack we just created.
 We'll be using these values throughout the remainder of this guide.

     ```bash
     VPC_ID=$(aws cloudformation describe-stacks --stack-name spinnaker-managing-infrastructure-setup --query 'Stacks[0].Outputs[?OutputKey==`VpcId`].OutputValue' --output text)